newatoms/guides/web-scraping/readme.md

 * Install node.js: ```npm install node``` and enter.
 Then you need X-Ray: ```npm install x-ray```.

-## Lets start robbing
+## Lets start scraping

-In this example we scrape the information which is in the experience container from a certain LinkedIn profile.
+In this example we extract the 'experience' information from a certain LinkedIn profile.
 Important is that you don't log in!
-Or else the html code of the webpage changes.
+Or else the html code is different from this example.

 ### Open Chromes Developer tools